she-code-africa/SCAMP-Cohort6-Technical-Assessment/beginner/php.md

 - Push your solution to the github repo created

-- submit the URL on the application form here: https://bit.ly/SCA-mentee-C6
+- submit the URL on the application form here: [SCA Events](http://shecodeafrica.org/events)

 *Good luck!*